nahidcode/duplicator/readme.txt

 * Bundle up an entire WordPress site for easy reuse or distribution

 = Move and Backup =
-Duplicator creates a package that bundles all the site's plugins, themes, content and WordPress core into a simple zip file.
-This package can be then used to easily restore a site to any location you wish.
+Duplicator creates a package that bundles all the site's plugins, themes, content, database and WordPress core files into a simple zip file called a package.
+This package can then be used to easily restore a site to any location you wish.
+Move on the same server, across servers and pretty much any location a WordPress site can be hosted.

-= Save Time With Pre-Configured Sites =
+= Improve Your Workflow =
-Duplicator can also eliminate repeat site configuration work if you have a favorite theme, set of plugin or content you install on all sites you create.
+Duplicator can also eliminate repeat site configuration work if you have a favorite theme, set of plugins or content you install on all sites.
 Instead of manually configuring these over and over, with Duplicator you just need to configure a single site which you then bundle up into a package.
 From that point forward, you can install the package in different locations to instantly create pre-configured sites!

-Web developers may even want to create a package collection of the various starter sites they regularly install.
+Web designers/developers can even create a package collection of the various starter sites they regularly install to save them setup time.

 = Duplicator Pro =
 Duplicator Pro takes Duplicator to the next level with features you'll really appreciate, such as:

 * Scheduled backups
 * Cloud Storage to Dropbox, Google Drive, Amazon S3 and FTP
+* MultiThreaded to suppoert larger web sites &amp; databases
-* Multisite support
+* Multisite (MU) support
-* Large site support
-* Large database support
 * Database creation *in the installer*
+* Connect to cPanel directly from installer
 * Email notifications
 * Professional support
-* ..and much more!
+* ... and much more!

 Check out [Duplicator Pro](https://snapcreek.com/duplicator/?utm_source=duplicator_free&utm_medium=wp_org&utm_content=wpo_premium&utm_campaign=duplicator_pro) today!